How to Be a Great Teacher

 “Listening and learning from them—as well as having the courage to share what we were learning from each other.
 We practiced positive and helpful feedback in ways that were greatly appreciated.
 Over the years I learned to be flexible—to take stresses as opportunities.”
 In every workshop there are opportunities to put those words to the test, and to see what new opportunities await the teams of writers, consultants, and organizations.

 William Arthur Ward may have been right about great teachers inspiring, but his quote does little to explain how.
-Even a short conversation with Diana Weber will make that clear: a great teacher enjoys what she does, loves the students she serves, and has fun in the process.
+Any conversation with Diana Weber, however brief, will make that clear: a great teacher enjoys what she does, loves the students she serves, and has fun in the process.